krustowski/rou2exOS/docs/filesystem/overview.md

 `VfsTable::resolve(path)` returns `(FsType, relative_sub_path)` using **longest-prefix matching**:

-1. Iterate all mounts; check if `path` starts with the mount path.
+1. Iterate all mounts; check if `path` starts with the mount path, compared case-insensitively (FAT folds names to upper case, so a program handing back a path in another case must still hit the mount).
 2. Require exact match or that the next character after the prefix is `/`.
 3. The mount with the longest matching prefix wins.
 4. Returns the sub-path after stripping the mount prefix (and a leading `/`).